wes-goulet/infinite-carousel-wc/README.md

 Swiping/scrolling backward would do the reverse, as you'd expect.

 The circular re-ordering allows the user to swipe/scroll "infinitely" in either direction.
-It is up to the consuming code to listen for the [`slot-order-changing` event](#events).
+It is up to the consuming code to listen for the [`next` or `previous` events](#events).
 For an example of listening to the event and updating the slot contents [take a look at index.html](./example/index.html#L331).

 ### Attributes/Properties